Skip to main content

 Hospital Vacuum Plumbing Systems: A Case Study on How and Why

 Improving hospital infrastructure through renovation is crucial for efficient operations with minimal service disruption.
-Join a panel of speakers from Stanford Medicine Children's Health as they present a case study of installing a vacuum plumbing system in one of Northern California's first acute care hospitals.
+Join a panel of speakers from Stanford Medicine Children's Health as they present a case study of one of the first hospitals in Northern California to install a vacuum plumbing system.
 Learn about the system's benefits in sustainability, ROI, leak prevention, reduced blockages, and minimizing future disruptions.
 The presenters will share their strategy and lessons learned from implementing the system in an active hospital, including managing plumbing shutdowns, construction noise, future tie-in planning, and communication with clinical teams.

 Learning Objectives